beau-gosse/frontbar/README.md

 Version: 1.0.0-beta

-Frontbar is an extra for MODX Revolution that displays an admin toolbar in the frontend for loggedin users.
+Frontbar is an extra for MODX Revolution that displays an admin toolbar in the frontend for logged in users.

 ## Usage example